wwwtyro/geo-ambient-occlusion/README.md

 ## How does it work?

 `geo-ambient-occlusion` renders multiple shadow maps for your mesh from random viewpoints.
 It averages the occlusion for each vertex across all the shadow maps to calculate an ambient occlusion value for each.
-This array of occlusion values (a one-dimensional array of floats that represents the shading, not occlusion) is returned to you for immediate use as an attribute in your WebGL shader program.
+This data is converted into a Float32Array of shading (1.0 - occlusion) values and returned to you for immediate use as an attribute in your WebGL shader program.

 ## Install